matteo-balzerani/nervousEvents/README.md

 4. ### [MongoDB](https://www.mongodb.com/)
 this database is used to store 2 different collections:
 * Subscriber : handle all the subscribers to a topic.
-* Messages : every no-consumed message is store with the not available subscriber related.
+* Messages : every no-consumed message is store with the related not available subscriber.

 5. ### [ReaderFailedMessageService](https://github.com/matteo-balzerani/ReaderFailedMessageService)